jandestrada/python_gas_tutorial/tute-gas.md

 other.
 For this to be a realistic model of a gas, the particles need to interact in some fashion.

-Different ’interaction potentials’ could be used depending on the type of molecule making up the gas.
-For an ideal gas an appropriate interaction is ’hard sphere collisions’ — the balls bounce off each other the same way they bounce off the walls.
+Different "interaction potentials" could be used depending on the type of molecule making up the gas.
+For an ideal gas an appropriate interaction is "hard sphere collisions" — the balls bounce off each other the same way they bounce off the walls.

 ### Detecting a collision